-Since applications and databases constantly process data in memory, it is not enough to just make a copy of the data stored on disk.
-NAKIVO Backup & Replication provides the Application-aware mode, which ensures that applications and databases such as Exchange, Active Directory, SQL flush the data from memory to disk before a replica is made, thus ensuring that replicas are application-consistent.
+Since applications and databases constantly process data in memory, simply copying the data stored on disk is not enough.
+NAKIVO Backup & Replication features an Application-Aware mode, which ensures that applications such as Microsoft Exchange, Microsoft Active Directory, and Microsoft SQL flush data from memory to disk before a replica is made.
+This guarantees that replicas are application-consistent.

 For every job thereafter, the product detects changed blocks of data (increments) and merges them with the VM replica, leaving the previous state of the Hyper-V VM as a new recovery point.

 Flexible Recovery Point Retention Policy

-NAKIVO Backup & Replication can save up to 30 recovery points for each VM replica, and you can use Grandfather-Father-Son (GFS) scheme to rotate recovery points on a daily, weekly, monthly, or yearly basis.
+NAKIVO Backup & Replication can save up to 30 recovery points for each Hyper-V VM replica.
+You can use the Grandfather-Father-Son (GFS) retention scheme to rotate recovery points on a daily, weekly, monthly, and yearly basis.
 Recovery points are regular Hyper-V VM snapshots, so you can roll back to any recovery point even without NAKIVO Backup & Replication.

 Staged VM Replication (Seeding)

-Initial Hyper-V replication may consume a lot of time or bandwidth, because the VMs, which might hold large amounts of data, need to be fully copied.
+The first Hyper-V replication may consume a lot of time or bandwidth, because the VMs, which might hold large amounts of data, need to be fully copied.
 To speed up this process and offload your network, you can perform a staged replication.
 This means that you perform the initial VM replication onto a removable media device, and then move those replicas to your target location.